Polyanyanwu/football-quiz-pp2/README.md

     ![JSHINT Validation Result for controller.js](/docs/controller_jshint.png)
     #### <b>2.
 The model.js</b>
-    Both the model.js had only the warning about the use of Strict Mode.
+    The model.js had only one warning about the use of Strict Mode.
     ![JSHINT Validation Result for model.js](/docs/model_jshint.png)

     #### <b>3.
 The config.js</b>
-    The config.js also only had the warning about the use of Strict Mode.
+    The config.js also had only the warning about the use of Strict Mode.
     ![JSHINT Validation Result for config.js](/docs/config_jshint.png)

 * ### **Accessibility & Performance Testing** <a id="performance-testing"></a>

     Performance test was carried out using Lighthouse tool provided by the Chrome Development tool.
-The background and logo images were converted to .webp using  [cloud convert](https://cloudconvert.com/) and then  [tiny png](https://tinypng.com/) was used to compress the images further.
+The logo image was converted to .webp using  [cloud convert](https://cloudconvert.com/) and then  [tiny png](https://tinypng.com/) was used to compress the image further.
 Cache Control was added to the header with properties content="max-age=31536000" and content="public" to enhance performance.
 The Lighthouse produced the result below:
     ![Performance Result](/docs/lighthouse.png)